 Freshly showered, covered in sweat 5 minutes later, my Indonesian language classes are about to begin.

 My teacher comes in and we start by drinking some Balinese coffee.
 Oh my God!
 It’s so strong my pupils narrow down as the caffeine kicks in.

 Still so hot.
 Where is the fan, I’m dying!!

-He hands me a piece of paper with Balinese words written down.
+He hands me a piece of paper with Balinese and Indonesian words written down.
 Chinese couldn’t have been worse, is my first thought.